-Title: Associate Professor, Division of Infectious Diseases and Global Medicine
+Title: Professor of Medicine, Division of Infectious Diseases and Global Medicine

 Research Interests: Pharmacokinetics and pharmacogenetics of HIV and TB therapy, HIV comorbidities such as tuberculosis and hepatitis B virus, General infectious diseases and global health

 Dr. Kwara is an Infectious Diseases Specialist with training in public health and tropical medicine.
 He obtained his MbChB from the University of Ghana Medical School in 1992.
 He completed Internal Medicine Residency at Cook County Hospital and an Infectious Disease Fellowship at Tulane University Health Sciences Center, both in the United States.
 He has broad expertise in the following areas: global health, infectious diseases, and HIV and tuberculosis coinfection research.

 Dr. Kwara’s research focuses on clinical pharmacology of antiretroviral and antituberculosis therapy in patients with HIV and tuberculosis coinfection.
 He is the Principal Investigator of an National Institutes of Health grant that seeks to investigate the pharmacokinetics, drug-drug interactions and pharmacogenetics of HIV and TB treatment in children in Ghana.
 The treatment of TB and HIV often requires the co-administration of seven or more different drugs.
 Individual differences in drug metabolism, drug-drug, as well as drug-gene interactions may lead to ineffective therapy due to low drug concentrations or toxicities due to high drug concentrations of some of the drugs.
 Without such direct pharmacokinetic data, rational decisions about prescribing TB and HIV medications in children are not possible.